gabhang/final-year-project/README.md

   - name: Install dependencies
     run: npm install
 ```
-4. This step runs the test suite for the website.
+5. This step runs the test suite for the website.
 ```bash
 - name: Run test
     run: npm test
 ```
-5. This step deploys the website to Heroku.
+6. This step deploys the website to Heroku.
 The heroku_api_key is stored in secrets, and the heroku_app_name is set as "student-grade-system".
-The heroku_email is the email address of the account the deploye the project.
+The heroku_email is the email address of the account that deploys the project.
 ```bash
   - name: Deploy to Heroku
     uses: akhileshns/heroku-deploy@v3.12.12